publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schIV/ptB/m__us_usc_t20_s7173.md

             (A) will make awards for programs for a period of not less than 3 years and not more than 5 years; and

-            (B) will require each eligible entity seeking such an award to submit a plan describing how the community learning center to be funded through the award will continue after funding under this part ends;
+            (B) will require each eligible entity seeking such an award to submit a plan describing how the activities to be funded through the award will continue after funding under this part ends;

         (9) contains an assurance that funds appropriated to carry out this part will be used to supplement, and not supplant, other Federal, State, and local public funds expended to provide programs and activities authorized under this part and other similar programs;

         (10) contains an assurance that the State educational agency will require eligible entities to describe in their applications under [section 7174(b) of this title][/us/usc/t20/s7174/b] how the transportation needs of participating students will be addressed;

+        (11)

+         describes how the State will—

+            (A) prescreen external organizations that could provide assistance in carrying out the activities under this part; and

+            (B) develop and make available to eligible entities a list of external organizations that successfully completed the prescreening process;

+        (12)

+         provides—

-        (11) provides an assurance that the application was developed in consultation and coordination with appropriate State officials, including the chief State school officer, and other State agencies administering before and after school (or summer school) programs, the heads of the State health and mental health agencies or their designees, and representatives of teachers, parents, students, the business community, and community-based organizations;
+            (A) an assurance that the application was developed in consultation and coordination with appropriate State officials, including the chief State school officer, and other State agencies administering before and after school (or summer recess) programs and activities, the heads of the State health and mental health agencies or their designees, statewide after-school networks (where applicable) and representatives of teachers, local educational agencies, and community-based organizations; and

+            (B) a description of any other representatives of teachers, parents, students, or the business community that the State has selected to assist in the development of the application, if applicable;

-        (12) describes the results of the State’s needs and resources assessment for before and after school activities, which shall be based on the results of on-going State evaluation activities;
+        (13) describes the results of the State’s needs and resources assessment for before and after school (or summer recess) programs and activities, which shall be based on the results of on-going State evaluation activities;

-        (13)
+        (14)

          describes how the State educational agency will evaluate the effectiveness of programs and activities carried out under this part, which shall include, at a minimum—

+            (A)

-            (A) a description of the performance indicators and performance measures that will be used to evaluate programs and activities; and
+             a description of the performance indicators and performance measures that will be used to evaluate programs and activities with emphasis on alignment with the regular academic program of the school and the academic needs of participating students, including performance indicators and measures that—

+                (i) are able to track student success and improvement over time;

+                (ii) include State assessment results and other indicators of student success and improvement, such as improved attendance during the school day, better classroom grades, regular (or consistent) program attendance, and on-time advancement to the next grade level; and

+                (iii) for high school students, may include indicators such as career competencies, successful completion of internships or apprenticeships, or work-based learning opportunities;

+            (B) a description of how data collected for the purposes of subparagraph (A) will be collected; and

-            (B) public dissemination of the evaluations of programs and activities carried out under this part; and
+            (C) public dissemination of the evaluations of programs and activities carried out under this part; and

-        (14) provides for timely public notice of intent to file an application and an assurance that the application will be available for public review after submission.
+        (15) provides for timely public notice of intent to file an application and an assurance that the application will be available for public review after submission.

     (b) __Deemed approval__

-        An application submitted by a State educational agency pursuant to subsection (a) of this section shall be deemed to be approved by the Secretary unless the Secretary makes a written determination, prior to the expiration of the 120-day period beginning on the date on which the Secretary received the application, that the application is not in compliance with this part.
+        An application submitted by a State educational agency pursuant to subsection (a) shall be deemed to be approved by the Secretary unless the Secretary makes a written determination, prior to the expiration of the 120-day period beginning on the date on which the Secretary received the application, that the application is not in compliance with this part.

     (c) __Disapproval__

-        The Secretary shall not finally disapprove the application, except after giving the State educational agency notice and opportunity for a hearing.
+        The Secretary shall not finally disapprove the application, except after giving the State educational agency notice and an opportunity for a hearing.

     (d) __Notification__